Orange Collective

 The current default for scripted browser automation.[13]
 Brittle by design — every selector is a contract that the next site redesign breaks.
 No LLM-first abstractions.
 Browser Use is built on Playwright for execution and replaces the layer above it — the layer where humans currently write and maintain selector logic.

-Closed-source agent platforms with their own model harnesses.
-Smaller communities, narrower model support, less mind-share among AI developers.
-None matched Browser Use's GitHub growth curve; none matched its YC penetration.
-The OSS + model-agnostic stance is the structural moat against this cohort.
+Closed agent platforms with their own model harnesses.
+Smaller communities, narrower model support, less mind-share among AI developers — and the cohort is consolidating: Salesforce acquired Convergence in May 2025, and Adept's team went to Amazon before that.[20]
+None matched Browser Use's GitHub growth curve or YC penetration.
+The OSS + model-agnostic stance is the structural moat against this cohort; the acquisitions set its floor price.

 The closed labs ship the agent.
 The OSS default ships the harness underneath it.
 Browser Use is the harness — and the harness compounds across model generations the agent never will.